endurantgames/cosmiclegends/src/classes/dynamo.md

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.

-## Class Ability: Energy Reserve

-You're overflowing with energy.
-If you start the Hero Turn with less than 2 Might points, you regain 1 Might.

 ::::::::::::::::::: soapbox :::::::::::::::::::::::::::::
 ## Other Energy Power Words